mattermost/mattermost-developer-documentation/site/content/contribute/desktop/debugging.md

         ```
     - **Note:** This view is ephemeral and based on whether a link is hovered with the mouse, so it might be best to use some logging instead here.

-## Debugging the Mattermost Server/Webapp
+## Debug the Mattermost Server/webapp

 Some issues are only reproducible on the Desktop App, though the code that is causing the issue may not live in the Desktop App.